Deepti-Banger/Deepti-Banger/README.md

 <h1 align="center"> Hi 👋, I'm Deepti Banger </h1>

 🌟 Welcome to my GitHub profile!
 I'm a highly motivated AI enthusiast and mathematics aficionado with a deep passion for the financial world.
-I aspire to become a Data Scientist.
-I aim to harness the capabilities of data science to model and analyze financial data, driving insights and innovation in the financial sector.
+I aspire to become a Quant Analyst.
+I aim to harness the capabilities of quantative research to model and analyze financial data, driving insights and innovation in the financial sector.
 <br><br>

 - 🔭 I’m currently working on **Timeseries Forecasting**